Michaelina Bellamy

 Michaelina Raquel Bellamy (June 13, 1952 – April 7, 2012) was an American singer, dancer, actress and U.S. Air Force Veteran.

 Early life

 Michaelina Raquel Bellamy was born to James and Olga Bellamy in 1952, in Los Angeles, California.
 She was the third oldest out of six children, and the oldest daughter.
-Her older brother Tony Bellamy, was the lead guitarist for the Native American Rock Band, RedBone.
-Her other siblings include the Latin Percussionist, Renaldo "Reno" Bellamy.
+Her older brother Tony Bellamy was the lead guitarist for the Native American rock band, RedBone.
+Her other sibling is the Latin percussionist, Renaldo "Reno" Bellamy.
 She was raised in Orange County, California, where she studied opera singing and Flamenco dancing with her siblings.
 She graduated from Tustin High School in 1970.
-She was of Swedish, Spanish and Mexican descent, and spoke English, Spanish, and Portuguese, fluently.
+She was of Swedish, Spanish and Mexican descent, and spoke English, Spanish, and Portuguese fluently.

 Career

 After a USO tour with Bob Hope in 1971, Bellamy entered the Air Force, and sang with the Airmen of Note, achieving the rank of Staff Sergeant.
 Having competed her military service, she moved to Nevada, and worked in various lounges and showrooms, until becoming the Lead Singer and Dancer in The Folies Bergere, at the Tropicana Hotel and Casino from 1978 to 1984.
 Between The Folies Bergere and a European and American tour as a backup singer for Engelbert Humperdinck in the late 80s, Bellamy performed across the country, from Las Vegas to Atlantic City in various shows, including the Jerry Lewis Telethon in 1984.
 Bellamy briefly returned to the Folies in 1987, before leaving in 1990 to tour again with Humperdinck.
 In 1994, Bellamy recorded a live concert with Humperdinck, performing the song When I Fall In Love, as a duet; as well as a solo performance of an updated version of Malaguena.
 In the early 2000s, she was a single-billed performer at the top of the Stratosphere, in Las Vegas, Nevada.